Wiki FAQs

 Behavioral policies and guidelines include expectations that editors "assume good faith" in others' contributions, avoid disruptive editing, and disclose financial interests related to topics they edit.
 Since it is impossible to write rules about every possible situation, Wikipedia relies on consensus-building to address gaps in the rules.

-Content policies clarify that Wikipedia is not a dictionary, directory, blog, or "indiscriminate collection of information."
+Content policies clarify what Wikipedia is not: a dictionary, directory, blog, or "indiscriminate collection of information."
 Original research is prohibited—only previously published information is allowed.
 Topics must meet notability thresholds to merit standalone pages, reliable sources must verify all information, and special care is required when handling content that could affect the reputations of living people.

 • To ensure Wikipedia's integrity and accuracy, all content must be independently verifiable, requiring editors to cite credible third-party sources.
 A related policy is that editors cannot contribute original research; all information must have been previously published in reputable, editor-reviewed publications.